Gaza truce shatters as Israel carries out wave of deadly strikes and says it has ‘returned to fighting’

 ‘As long as necessary’

-Israel’s resumption of strikes comes as renewed violence flares up in the Middle East.
+Israel’s resumption of strikes comes as renewed violence flares in the Middle East.

 Israel had notified the Trump administration ahead of its strikes on Gaza, according to White House press secretary Karoline Leavitt.